m0nzderr/node-proxying-agent/README.md

 However, it fails with original 'proxying-agent'.

-2. Make waiting for socket transparent to the user.
-I.e., the above code should work the same way regardless of authType.
+2. Make sure the above scenario is transparent to the user regardless of authType.

 3. Expose ProxyingAgent class in order to allow extensions.

+4. Implement KeepAlive for NTLM connections and other protocol related options.

 See original documentaiton below.